open-ephys-plugins/matlab-interface/README.md

 ### Matlab API

 In order to process the incoming data in Matlab, you will need to leverage the included Matlab API.
-The API was designed specifically to introduce/reinforce object oriented programming and to encourage Matlab evangelists to consider developing plugins in C++.
+The API was designed specifically to introduce/reinforce object-oriented programming and to encourage Matlab evangelists to consider developing plugins in C++.

-The Matlab API is centered around a GenericProcessor class that encapsulates an Open Ephys data processor.
-The idea is to write your own class that inherits and extends a Generic Processor.
+The Matlab API is centered around a `GenericProcessor` class that encapsulates an Open Ephys data processor.
+The idea is to write your own class that inherits and extends `GenericProcessor`.
 A starting template is included below:

 ```matlab
 classdef MyClass < GenericProcessor